Trades & Labor Ohio (OH) Rank #38 of 50

 90th Percentile $90,180

 The largest employment areas for electricians in Ohio include Columbus, Cleveland, Cincinnati, and Toledo.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Electrician in Ohio